Governance OHM Self Reported Market Capitalization Hits $196.16 Million (GOHM)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Governance OHM launched on November 23rd, 2021.
+Governance OHM was first traded on November 23rd, 2021.
 Governance OHM’s total supply is 113,153 tokens and its circulating supply is 62,076 tokens.
 Governance OHM’s official Twitter account is @olympusdao and its Facebook page is accessible here.
 Governance OHM’s official website is www.olympusdao.finance.
+Governance OHM’s official message board is olympusdao.medium.com.
 The Reddit community for Governance OHM is https://reddit.com/r/olympusdao.
-The official message board for Governance OHM is olympusdao.medium.com.

 Governance OHM Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Governance OHM directly using U.S. dollars.
-Investors seeking to trade Governance OHM should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Governance OHM using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Governance OHM directly using US dollars.
+Investors seeking to trade Governance OHM should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Governance OHM using one of the aforementioned exchanges.

 Receive News & Updates for Governance OHM Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Governance OHM and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.